 Mark VanderSchaaf is the chair of APA's Regional and Intergovernmental Planning Division, and works as a placemaking consultant for Forecast Public Art, a nonprofit arts organization that connects the energies and talents of artists with the needs and opportunities of communities.
 Currently his work with Forecast Public Art involves managing an integrated creative placemaking strategy for five municipalities along the next light rail line in the Minneapolis-Saint Paul Area.
 In 2016 Mark retired from a 30-year career as a city and regional planner, serving for 18 years as the economic planner for the City of Saint Paul, and for 12 years as the regional planning director for the Metropolitan Council of the Minneapolis-Saint Paul Area.
 He holds an M.S. in urban and regional planning from the University of Wisconsin-Madison, and a Ph.D. in religious studies from the University of Iowa.
 Throughout his career, Mark has sought ways to balance quantitative and qualitative approaches to urban and regional development.

-Dan Reuter leads the planning firm Reuter Strategy.
+Dan Reuter leads the planning firm Reuter Strategy, Inc. (RSI).
+RSI undertakes community planning and economic strategies for small to regional planning programs.
 Dan retired in 2016 as the Manager of the Community Development Division for the Atlanta Regional Commission (ARC) where he served since 1999.
-The Division is responsible for regional comprehensive planning duties under Georgia law including the Region's Plan, development and review of local government Comprehensive Plans, Developments of Regional Impact (DRI), management of the Livable Centers Initiative (LCI), transit oriented development (TOD), historic preservation, housing and residential development policy, greenspace planning and overall regional land use policy.
-The Division also manages the Regional Economic Competitiveness Strategy, Regional Leadership Institute (RLI), annual LINK trip and the Arts and Culture Committee.
-Reuter previously served as an adjunct professor at Georgia Tech City and Regional Planning program.
-He is a Fellow of the American Institute of Certified Planners (FAICP) and currently serves as the Chair of the American Planning Association (APA) Regional and Intergovernmental Planning Division (RIPD).
-He is a graduate of the Atlanta Regional Leadership Institute.
-Prior to the ARC, Reuter was Director of the Douglas County and Glynn County Planning and Zoning Departments as well as Transportation Planner for the Savannah-Chatham and Athens-Clarke County Planning Departments.
+Dan Reuter previously served as an adjunct professor at Georgia Tech City and Regional Planning program.
+He is a Fellow of the American Institute of Certified Planners (FAICP), a member of the APA Legislative and Policy Committee, past Chair of the APA Regional and Intergovernmental Planning Division (RIPD) and Past President of the Georgia Chapter of APA.
+Prior to the ARC, Dan Reuter was Director of the Douglas County and Glynn County Planning and Zoning Departments as well as Transportation Planner for the Savannah-Chatham and Athens-Clarke County Planning Departments.
 Reuter received his Bachelor of Business Administration degree from the University of Georgia, Terry College of Business in 1988 and his Master of Science degree from Georgia State University in 1992.

 For over the past 17 years, Christa Daniels has worked with local governments to foster energy independence, reduce traffic congestion, curb local air pollution, strengthen local economies, and increase their resilience to the changing climate.
 Mrs. Daniels has facilitated and created innovative participatory stakeholder engagement strategies with towns and regions such as Marin County California, Pittsburgh PA, the Greater Portland Council of Governments, Monadnock region in New Hampshire, NY Department of Conservation, Maplewood NJ, and Bridgeport CT.
 Christa earned her B.A. in Political Science at Pace University and M.S. in Resource Management and Administration at Antioch Graduate School.
 Christa’s past experience includes working for the United Nations, NH Department of Environmental Services, Clean Air Cool Planet, and as a city planner for Keene, NH.
 She currently works for Antioch University New England (AUNE) as the Program Manager for the Climate Preparedness and Community Resilience Center and Climate Access as a research coordinator.
 Christa is currently a Ph.D candidate completing her dissertation on climate resilience and civic engagement at AUNE.